Metal Gear Solid (video game): Plot

 Snake continues to REX's hangar and is ambushed again by Raven.
 After Snake defeats him, Raven tells Snake that the "Anderson" he conversed with was, in fact, FOXHOUND disguise artist Decoy Octopus.
 Infiltrating Metal Gear's hangar, Snake overhears Liquid and Ocelot preparing the REX launch sequence and uses the PAL card, but this unexpectedly activates REX.
 Liquid reveals that he has been impersonating Snake's advisor Master Miller and that FOXHOUND has used Snake to facilitate REX's launch.
 He and Snake are the product of the Les Enfants Terribles project, a 1970s government program to clone Big Boss.
 He also reveals to Snake the government's true reason for sending him: Snake is unknowingly carrying a weaponized "FOXDIE" virus that causes cardiac arrest in FOXHOUND members on contact, allowing the government to retrieve REX undamaged.

 As Liquid, in REX, battles Snake, Gray Fox appears.
 He reveals to Snake that he was Deepthroat, destroys REX's radome, and is crushed to death by REX.
 Snake destroys REX and defeats Liquid, then escapes with Meryl or Otacon (Note: Snake escapes with Meryl or Otacon depending on whether the player submitted to Ocelot's torture.
 The story's canon ending states Snake escaped with Meryl.) via a tunnel, pursued by Liquid in a jeep.
 After their vehicles crash, Liquid pulls a gun on Snake but dies from FOXDIE.
 Colonel Campbell, briefly ousted from command, calls off a nuclear strike to destroy evidence of the operation and has Snake registered as killed in action to stop the US government searching for him.
 Naomi Hunter, who injected Snake with the FOXDIE virus, tells him that he has an indeterminate amount of time before it kills him.
-Ocelot calls the US President; he was a double agent whose mission was to steal Baker's disk of Metal Gear specifications, and identifies the President as being the secret third clone of Big Boss.
+Ocelot calls the US President; he was a double agent whose mission was to steal Baker's disk of Metal Gear specifications, and identifies the President as being Solidus Snake, the secret third clone of Big Boss.